elloop/elloop.github.io/_posts/technique/cocos2d-x/cocos-optimize.md

 4. removeunusedtexture and spriteframe.
     - CCSpriteFrameCache.cpp 's update() every frame, check elems to remove.
     - CCTextureCache.cpp's update every frame, ...
+5. autorelease pool
+    - not all things should be put in.
+    - new autorelease pool when need.
+6. resource unique with md5
+    - [ ] resource name alias, use md5 as the unique resource name, save only one copy of resource, use alias to config the table.

+7. table reader.
+    - [ ]
+8. pet fight
+    - [ ]
+9. rich text
+    - [ ] dfont freetype
+    - [ ] chat page

 ## Experience.